Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 # Controller to Maimai for Sentakki - C++ Version

-This is a C++ port of the AutoHotkey script that maps game controller inputs to keyboard keys for playing Maimai in Osu!.
+This is a C++ port of the AutoHotkey script that maps game controller inputs to keyboard keys for playing Maimai in the Sentakki mod for Osu! lazer.

 ## Features